N0tail12/fastfood_res_dbsm/README.md

  > Woa don't use it on your phone, it will broke your heart.
 It doesn't have responsive, not yet.
  * How long did it take to finished this?
  > Well i think about 4 months.
 It actually take me about a months and half.
 But i have to take care homework in college after a month do it.
 And yes, i forgot about it and did another project, its simple image downloader extension.
 And i just remember about it around 2 week ago.
 I like play game but after learn or do something.
 So this is a perfect excuse for me ( ͡° ͜ʖ ͡°).
+ * Why don't you deploy it on heroku or netify so i can see it more objectivity?
+ > I tried but it keep failed.
+So you stuck with me.
 # Thankyou for reading.
 Hope you have beautyful day.